Gamma631/discord-bot/README.md

 ### Pal Search - Number
 Returns information on a pal based on a given number.

 Variation of the name search, but with the pal number.
-For example,
+Syntax of this command is "pw [number]" For example,

 "pw 1" would return information about Lamball, as that is the pal with number 1.